-As the Chinese meltdown progresses, it is getting clearer that at the heart of the matter is the Communist government’s intention of diverting public attention from the debacle in theMARKET
+As the Chinese meltdown progresses, it is getting clearer that at the heart of the matter is the Communist government’s intention of diverting public attention from the debacle in thereal estate MARKET

-Before the equity boom, the Chinese government tried to fuel the property but could not manage it and had to create another bubble to allow investors to recoverMONEY.
+Before the equity boom, the Chinese government tried to fuel the property bubble but could not manage it and had to create another bubble to allow investors to recoverMONEY.
 This ultimately led to the equity bubble which has just burst.
 The real estate projects have turned into a dead investment and the properties now represent ghost cities.
-Check this photo gallery to get an idea of what a ghost town looks like
+Check this photo gallery to get an idea of what a ghost town looks like.

-Some of the recent satellite cities in have a similar look.
+Some of the recent satellite cities in India have a similar look.
 It becomes eerie after sundown when these dark structures rise above the ground without a single light in them.
 Is the Indian real estateMARKET in a similar kind of bubble as their Chinese counterparts?

-Around 77,460 apartments worth Rs 3,044 crore remain unsold in Mumbai, Thane and Navi alone.
-The total will take 30 months to sell.
+Around 77,460 apartments worth Rs 3,044 crore remain unsold in Mumbai, Thane and Navi Mumbaialone.
+The total inventory will take 30 months to sell.
 A survey done by JLL found out that sluggish sale is probably because of most of the ready units, which account for only 3.35% or 2,600 units, are priced above Rs 1 crore.

 In the western suburbs of Mumbai between Vile Parle to Goregaon, there are 205 completed-yet-unsold units in the range of Rs 2 crore and above.
 Low-priced houses are in locations which are in faraway suburbs.